 As a result of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") signed into law on March 27, 2020, additional avenues of relief may be available to workers and families through enhanced unemployment insurance provisions and to small businesses through programs administered by the Small Business Administration ("SBA").
 The CARES Act includes, among other things, provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
 The CARES Act also established a Paycheck Protection Program ("PPP"), whereby certain small businesses are eligible for a loan to fund payroll expenses, rent, and related costs.
 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the CARES Act.
 Justice received proceeds of \$4,719,000 from the SBA Loan - Justice.
 In accordance with the requirements of the CARES Act, Justice has used all proceeds from the SBA Loan for payroll costs and other qualified expenses.
 The SBA Loan - Justice was scheduled to mature on April 9, 2022 and had a 1.00% interest rate and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
 On April 27, 2020, InterGroup entered into a loan agreement ("SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
-As of June 30, 2021, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
-The SBA Loan - InterGroup was scheduled to mature on April 27, 2022 and had a 1.00% interest rate.
-Both the SBA Loan - Justice and SBA Loan - InterGroup (collectively the "SBA Loans") were forgiven in full by the SBA as of June 30, 2021.
+InterGroup used all the \$453,000 loan proceeds in qualified payroll expenses.
+The SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
+InterGroup used all the \$453,000 loan proceeds in qualified payroll expenses.
+The SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
+InterGroup used all the \$453,000 loan proceeds in qualified payroll expenses.
+The SBA Loan - InterGroup was sched

 On February 3, 2021, Justice entered into a second loan agreement ("Second SBA Loan") with CIBC Bank USA administered by the SBA.
 Justice received proceeds of \$2,000,000 from the Second SBA Loan.
-As of June 30, 2021, Justice had used all proceeds from the Second SBA Loan primarily for payroll costs.
-The Second SBA Loan is scheduled to mature on February 3, 2026 and has a 1.00% interest rate and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
-All payments of principal and interest are deferred until either: (a) if the SBA approves the forgiveness amount, the date the forgiveness amount is remitted by the SBA to CIBC; or (b) if Justice does not apply for forgiveness within 10 months after the last day of the covered period specified in the loan agreement or if the forgiveness amount is not approved, the date that is 10 months after the last day of the covered period.
-The loan may be forgiven if the funds are used for payroll and other qualified expenses.
-All unforgiven portion of the principal and accrued interest will be due at maturity.
-Justice submitted its application for full loan forgiveness on September 3, 2021.
+As of June 30, 2021, Justice used all proceeds from the Second SBA Loan primarily for payroll costs.
+The Second SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+On November 19, 2021, the Second SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the consolidated statement of operations for the fiscal year ended June 30, 2022.